neuroretransmit/x-lang/README.md

 ## Bugs

-* One small leak to patch in my tests.
+* I track what I find in issues, report what you find.

 ## Building